 Where can I find out about crime statistics?

-- For the latest crime statistics, the annual security report.
+- For the latest crime statistics, see our latest annual security report .

 What does NKU do to alert students of potential problems?